inetic/deflect-ouisync-mirrors/README.md

 ### Only send the _read token_ to the server

-The _server_ only needs the _read token_.
+The _mirror_ only needs the _read token_.
 It would work with _write token_ as
-well, but if the _server_ is compromised, the attacker could retrieve the _write token_ and remove or add malicious content to the repo.
+well, but if the _mirror_ is compromised, the attacker could retrieve the _write token_ and remove or add malicious content to the repo.

 ## Limitations